okeshawarz/prospectus/keshawarz_prospectus_v2.md

-stood "side-by-side in Cambridge neighborhoods on the eve of rent control removal thus offering a tight temporal and geographic framework for assesing the impact of the law on residential prices."
+stood "side-by-side in Cambridge neighborhoods on the eve of rent control removal thus offering a tight temporal and geographic framework for assessing the impact of the law on residential prices."
 In other words, since the features of rent-controlled apartments (non-owner-occupied houses, condominiums, or apartments